This guy is hot off the quilt pattern presses. But why call this a great blue quilt?

 Do you get the feeling this could be like the six degrees of Kevin Bacon?
 See It’s a Bear Out There.

 Enter Lord Stanley.
-Last year while I was creating this Great Blue Heron quilt using BOTH beautiful sides of BLUE fabric, the St. Louis Blues hockey team were in the playoffs for the coveted prize…the Stanley Cup.
+Last year while I was creating this beach bird quilt using BOTH beautiful sides of one feather focus fabric, the St. Louis Blues hockey team were in the playoffs for the coveted prize…the Stanley Cup.

-When the STL Blues WON and I needed a name for this guy, well…”Lord Stanley” stuck!
+When the Saint Louis Blues WON and I needed a name for this guy, well…”Lord Stanley” stuck!

 The traditional prized cup now known as the Stanley Cup was purchased in 1893 by Canada’s governor-general Lord Stanley of Preston.